natmasslove/aws_howto/monitoring_data_pipelines/part1.md

 # Monitoring Data Pipelines on AWS.
 Part 1: Specifics, challenges and AWS Toolset

 In this two-part article we are going to cover several aspects in regard of monitoring data pipelines running on AWS:
-1. How monitoring data pipelines is different from any generic observability tools?
+1. How monitoring data pipelines is different from any general-purpose observability tools?
 2. What are typical goals of this kind of observability systems?
 3. What are the common challenges we face when building such system?
 4. AWS tools and services useful for this purpose